Sublinearity of the number of semi-infinite branches for geometric random trees: Introduction

-In fact, the first step-- especially the proof of the approximation result and the nature of the directed forest --is really different according to the type of the considered tree $\TT$.
-If $\TT$ is of Type I then a directed forest can naturally be associated to it.
-For the RPT, this is the collection of coalescing one-dimensional random walks with uniform jumps in an interval with radius $\rho$.
-This directed forest has been introduced and studied in \cite{FLT,FFW}.
-For the RST, this is the \textit{Directed Spanning Forest} (see Section 2.1 of \cite{BB}).
-When $\TT$ is of Type II, a suitable directed forest is given by the collection of semi-infinite geodesics having the same deterministic direction and starting at all the vertices.
-The existence of these semi-infinite geodesics is given by $[S2]$ and then requires the straight character of $\TT$.
-Their uniqueness (stated in Proposition \ref{prop:directiondeterm}) is crucial to get the approximation result.
-Finally, it is important to remark that both proofs (for Types I and II) of the approximation result do not apply to the other type.
-In particular, a key argument used in the proof for Type II is that a geodesic from $X$ to $Y$ coincides with the one from $Y$ to $X$-- which does not hold for Type I.
+where $\chi_{r}(\theta,2\pi)$ is the number of semi-infinite paths of the considered tree $\TT$ crossing the arc of $\CC_{r}$ centered at $r e^{\i\theta}$ and with length $2\pi$.
+The proof of (\ref{sublinDirectional}) is mainly based on two ingredients.
+First, we approximate the distribution of $\TT$, locally and around the point $re^{\i\theta}$, by a directed forest $\FF$ with direction $-e^{\i\theta}$.
+The proof of this approximation result and the definition of the approximating directed forest $\FF$ are completely different according to the nature (greedy or optimized) of $\TT$.
+Roughly speaking, in the greedy case, the approximating directed forest $\FF$ is obtained from $\TT$ by sending the target, i.e. the root of $\TT$, to infinity in the direction $-e^{\i\theta}$.
+In particular, the directed forest approximating the RPT is the collection of coalescing one-dimensional random walks with uniform jumps in a bounded interval with radius $\rho$ (see \cite{FLT}).
+When $\TT$ is optimized, the approximating directed forest is given by the collection of semi-infinite geodesics having the same direction $-e^{\i\theta}$ and starting at all the vertices.
+The existence of these semi-infinite geodesics is ensured by $[S2]$.
+Their uniqueness is stated in Proposition \ref{prop:directiondeterm}.
+The second ingredient is the absence of bi-infinite path in the approximating directed forest.
+Actually, this is the only part of our method where the dimension two is used, and even required for optimized trees.
+Let us also add that our method applies even if the limit shape of the considered model is unknown.